jennyballif/jennyballif.github.io/_posts/2016-11-29-science-mom-s-guide-to-water-part-1.md

 [VIDEO]

-You can preview the accompanying guide here by scrolling through the pages shown below.
+You can preview the accompanying guide here by scrolling through the pages here:

 If you want to print your own copy, just select your preferred size of paper and download the pdf: (A3 [link] or A4 [link], 11 x 17[link] or 8½ x 11[link]).
 Don’t forget to print “Actual size.”
 Do not print “Fit to page” or the book won’t come out right.
-For instructions on folding check out my How to make a 14 page book from one piece of paper video. [link]
+For instructions on folding, check out: How to make a 14 page book from one piece of paper. [link]

-Join us next time for Science Mom’s Guide to Water, Part 2[link], where we’ll investigate surface tension.
-And if you’re interested in learning more about water, check out these other educational videos and resources:
+Join us next time for Science Mom’s Guide to Water, Part 2(coming soon), where we’ll investigate surface tension.
+And if you’re interested in learning more about water, here are a few links to other educational videos and resources:

 For younger people: